TritonDataCenter/rfd/rfd/0013/README.md

     - evaluate the policies for those roles (e.g. if this is a CreateMachine call, is one of the policy's rules "CAN createmachine"?).

-   On failre, a "NotAuthorized" error is returned.
+   On failure, a "NotAuthorized" error is returned.

 9. Once a subuser has passed authentication and authorization, the caller invokes the operation **on behalf of the account owner**.
 From the perspective of the